mattwillsher/ansible-mysql/README.md

 mattwillsher.mysql
 ==================

-This role installs MySQL or its forked upstraem version MariaDB.
+This role installs MySQL or its forked upstream version MariaDB.

 It can use two types of repository source - `native`, from the OS default repositories, and `mariadb`, which uses the repositories at